Law InformationDebate

 This means that power must be exercise in conformity with the basic and ordinary law of the land.
 Whatever status or social placement of a citizens, he must succumb himself to the rule of law.

-READ ALSO IMSU cut off mark for law
+READ ALSO Cut off mark for law in UNILAG

 According to section.1 of the 1999 constitution of Federal Republic of Nigeria.
 Which says: